kommaks/GNN-for-STS-forecasting/README.md

 This repository includes our works on Graph representation learning and its application on Cash Demand Prediction.

+The project is made for "Machine learning" course at Skoltech.
+The idea is to apply different Graph Convolutional Networks to Cash Demand problem and compare it to Prophet model.

 ## Requirements
 **Create enviroment in Conda**